tatdig/TDCoin-Verify/README.md

-# docsierify - document sign and verify
+# docsierify - document issue and verify
 Project aim to create a service based on TDCoin blockchain to sign and verify whole or part of the document.
 Document such as ...
 Feel free to join the project.